Where To Go For Drinks And A Light BiteThe best places for drinks and snacks when you don’t want a full meal.

 A drinks-and-light-bite session at Bottlehouse feels like a visit with a friend, mainly because this place is in a residential-looking house.
 But it differs from (most) real houses in that there’s a cheesemonger to select food pairings for you as you swirl your wine glass pretending to know about terroir.
 There’s a great patio, too, so keep this in mind for summer meetups.

 Foreign National has a great lineup of tropical cocktails, but it’s about more than just the drinks here: the Asian fusion bar food is worth a trip.
 Bring a friend or date who won’t mind feeling like they’re in an alternate dimension/secret agent parody movie (the dramatic interior has touches like a disco ball and a distinct lack of windows).
 It can get cramped in here at peak times, but a couple of sparkling hibiscus/rooibos vodka Expat punches and cheeseburger bao with special sauce will help you get over that.

 If you’re looking for a pub to snack at, this is it.
 There’s a good wine selection and some solid cocktails, and you can now make reservations.
 Expect a lively atmosphere perfect for impressing out-of-towners or just catching up with that random friend you haven’t seen in months over some foie gras-topped fries, bone marrow toast, and/or a great warm pretzel with Welsh rarebit (a.k.a. liquid cheese).

-Thanks to the addition of frozen watermelon, Revolution has some very good frosé during the warmer months.
+Thanks to the addition of frozen watermelon, The Belmont has some very good frosé during the warmer months.
 What you do with that information is up to you.
 What we would do is come with our friends, hang out on the sectional sofa, maybe play a board game, order some cured meats, cheeses, and a baguette, and plan our eventual drinks-and-light-bite-fueled world domination.
 But that’s just us.